mp-se/gravitymon/docs/_sources/configuration.rst.txt

 * **Wifi portal timeout:**

-If the wifi portal is triggered (can be triggered by reset) then this is the amount of time allowed before it exists again.
+If the wifi portal is triggered (can be triggered by tapping the reset button 2-3 times within 3 seconds) then this is the amount of time allowed before it exists again.

 * **Skip Interval (...):**